EXPERIMENT IN TERROR: Blu-ray (Columbia 1962) Indicator U.K.

-From its opening shots of an obscured Golden Gate Bridge, vaguely shimmering in the dusty light of headlamps from oncoming traffic, to its initial isolation and assault of our heroine, Kelly Sherwood inside her spookily half-lit garage (superbly infused with a looming trepidation by Lee Remick ); onto Edward’s delicious staging of the seemingly unrelated murder of nymphomaniac mannequin artist, Nancy Ashton (given appropriately unsettling flourish by Patricia Huston), and finally, building to its demophobic climax inside San Francisco’s Candlestick Park, Experiment in Terror achieves a heightened mantle of quality and unrelenting sense of dread with almost lyrical precision; Edwards playing his audience like a harp, knowing exactly when and what strings to pluck in order to mount, then shape and re-shape our collective unease into occasional nail-biting frenzy.
-Add to this, Ross Martin’s thoroughly creepy turn as the asthmatic assailant, Garland Humphrey ‘Red’ Lynch (his wheezing a cross between promiscuous heavy-breathing and Darth Vader), and, Glenn Ford’s righteous G-man, John Ripley (a variation on his hard-bitten lawman from Fritz Lang’s irreproachable, The Big Heat 1953) and you have the essential ingredients for an exemplar of the noir thriller.
+From its opening shot of a slightly fog-obscured Golden Gate Bridge, vaguely shimmering in the dusty headlamps of oncoming traffic, to its initial isolation and assault of our heroine, Kelly Sherwood (superbly infused with looming trepidation by Lee Remick ) inside her spookily half-lit garage in Twin Peaks; onto Edward’s delicious staging of the seemingly unrelated murder of nymphomaniac mannequin artist, Nancy Ashton (given appropriately unsettling flourish by Patricia Huston), and finally, building to its demophobic climax inside San Francisco’s Candlestick Park, Experiment in Terror achieves a heightened mantle of quality and unrelenting dread with almost lyrical precision; Edwards playing his audience like a harp, knowing exactly when and what strings to pluck in order to mount, then shape and re-shape our collective unease into occasional nail-biting frenzy.
+Add to this, Ross Martin’s thoroughly creepy turn as the asthmatic assailant, Garland Humphrey ‘Red’ Lynch (his wheezing, a cross between promiscuous heavy-breathing and Darth Vader), and, Glenn Ford’s righteous G-man, John Ripley (a variation on his hard-bitten lawman from Fritz Lang’s irreproachable, The Big Heat 1953) and you have the essential ingredients for a paradigm in the noir movement.

 Lynch’s initial contact is cryptic.
 He’s not there to maim, murder, or even take advantage of his victim, but to outline the details for future plans involving her.
 Kelly’s to steal $100,000 from her place of employment – the bank – or face the real possibility of losing her life and sacrificing her younger sister, Toby to Lynch’s depraved will.
 Lynch delights in telling Kelly all about herself.
 He seems to know everything about her life; daily rituals and habits, her favorite places to hang out, and even the name of Toby’s boyfriend, her school and after school activities, and the fact she’s currently spending the night at a friend’s house.
 Taunted by this omnipotent presence without ever seeing his face, Kelly is allowed to leave the garage and go inside, so long as she doesn’t double-cross Lynch or make any attempts to wreck his plans.
 Of course, given the first opportunity to run for help, Kelly tries to telephone the FBI.
 She is promptly subdued by Lynch who knocks her momentarily unconscious, then steps on her neck to pin her to the shag carpet after she has already made initial contact with agent, John Ripley.